brotatotes/bht-automation/bht gen 1/Matthew/Chapter 14/Matthew 14 26 bht.md

 3. "Wyc., phantom."

 ### Philip Schaff:
 1. "It in an apparition.
-An unreal appearance of a real person." - This quote highlights the distinction between an apparition and a real bodily appearance, shedding light on the nature of the event described in the verse.
+An unreal appearance of a real person."

-2. "The word is not that usually rendered, 'spirit'." - This quote emphasizes that the word used in the verse is not typically translated as 'spirit', indicating that the appearance mentioned is not a spiritual manifestation.
+2. "The word is not that usually rendered, ‘spirit’."

-3. "Matthew is an honest witness to tell of this superstitious fear." - This quote acknowledges Matthew's honesty in recounting the disciples' fear, providing insight into their emotional state during the encounter.
+3. "Matthew is an honest witness to tell of this superstitious fear."

+### Archibald T Robertson:
+1. "They were literally 'terrified' as they saw Jesus walking on the sea."
+2. "An apparition, or 'ghost,' or 'spectre' from φανταζω and that from φαινω."
+3. "They cried out 'from fear' (απο του φοβου) as anyone would have done."

+### John Gill:
+1. "They were able to discern something like a man, walking upon the surface of the sea, but had not light enough to distinguish what, or who it was."
+2. "The fear of spirits arises from the uncommonness of their appearance; from their superiority to men in power and strength; from the enmity there is between men and evil spirits; and from a general notion of their doing hurt and mischief."
+3. "The fear of the disciples might be increased, through a vulgar notion among seafaring men, that such sights are ominous, and portend evil to sailors."

 ## Generation Details